saveroo/norland-demo-unlocker/README.md

 ## Usage

-1. You can download it from the Releases page or build it yourself using the instructions above.
+1. You can download it from the [Release](https://github.com/saveroo/norland-demo-unlocker/releases) page or build it yourself using the instructions above.

 2. Before running the Norland Demo Unlocker, ensure that the game executable file "Norland.exe" is present in the same directory as the unlocker or simply run via CLI in the game folder.